+These projects will be charged a processing fee of one-half of 1% (0.50%) of the annual Tax Credit requested.

 11.1.4.
-Projects with Binding Commitments will be charged a processing fee of one-half of 1% (0.50%) of the annual Tax Credit requested.

-11.1.5.
 Projects Using Tax-Exempt Obligations to Acquire 4% LIHTC

-- 11.1.5.1.
-Origination Issuer Fee.
-25 basis points of the amount of debt issued (upfront). - 11.1.5.2.
-Annual Issuer Fee.
-12.5 basis points of outstanding tax-exempt obligations (in arrears). - 11.1.5.3.
-Atypical transactions (under the Authority's discretion) will double amounts above, to 50 basis points and 25 basis points, respectively.
+- Origination Issuer Fee.
+25 basis points of the amount of debt issued (upfront). - Annual Issuer Fee.
+12.5 basis points of outstanding tax-exempt obligations (in arrears). - Atypical transactions (under the Authority's discretion) will double amounts above, to 50 basis points and 25 basis points, respectively.

 11.2.
-Allocating Fee
+Allocation Fee

 One and a half percent (1.5%) of the total ten-year allocated amount.
-The allocating fee will be paid at the time the allocation is made through certified or manager's check.
+The allocation fee will be paid at the time the allocation is made through certified or manager's check.
 In case of Carryover Allocations under Section 42, the fee will be paid at the time of signing the agreement through certified or manager's check.
 Allocation fees are neither refundable nor transferable.